 Why we need to fund African research and education researchers

-In this blog, Krista Cecille Samson, Research and Communications Assistant at Education Sub Saharan Africa highlights the need promote African research and researchers.
+In this blog, Krista Cecille Samson, Research and Communications Officer at Education Sub Saharan Africa (ESSA) highlights the need promote African research and researchers.

 African researchers are often unable to provide data and evidence to inform global education debates and decision-making due to the immense financial challenges they face.

 Evidence shows that expertise from the African continent tends to be neglected and undervalued in favour of research and researchers elsewhere.
 Now, more so than ever, there is an urgent need for increased investment in African education research.

 Last year, Education Sub Saharan Africa (ESSA), in collaboration with the REAL Centre at the University of Cambridge, organised a conference titled “Action on Funding for African-led Education Research”.
 The conference brought together approximately 300 education stakeholders from across Africa and beyond.
 The conference gave the stakeholders, including policymakers, researchers and universities the opportunity to engage in insightful discussions, which led to valuable ideas on improving access to funding for education researchers in Africa.

 Funders must address the funding conditions that often work against African institutions, such as asking receiving institutions to contribute to the project budget as a basis for funding and requesting documentation and data which are difficult for these institutions to meet.
 Funders should appoint representatives to fund management teams in universities and colleges, or rather create teams that are responsible for ensuring the allocated funds reach the researchers in question.